riccardospini98/Blockchain/README.md

-# Progetto-Blockchain - Analysis of the Complex Networks of Tweets related to NFTs
+# Analysis of the Complex Networks of Tweets related to NFTs

 ## Corso universitario
 Blockchain and Cryptocurrencies